 It is fairly common for motor homes, travel trailers and campers to have mechanical problems, especially when they are being driven from one place to another.

 - Sometimes people get lucky and breakdowns happen where repair facilities are available.

 - Other times, they happen where there is no help close by.

 No matter the location, a mechanical failure is never fun, can waste a great deal of travel time and can be very expensive to fix.

 If you are handy and have tools with you, this is less of a problem, but even so, it will be you doing the hard, sweaty work, and not some mechanic!

-Clearly, there are many problems and discomforts that RV owners must deal with which give them good reason to sometimes hate this form of travel.
+Clearly, there are many problems that RV owners must deal with which give them good reason to dislike certain aspects of this form of travel.

 It certainly is not for everybody!